Painting Equipment

 Types of spray booths

-Using absorbent wallsare the easiest way to remove varnish particles from the spray area.
+Using absorbent walls are the simplest way to remove varnish particles from the spray space.
 They are not effective if they are placed in the space where mechanical work is being done and there is a lot of wood dust.
-In order to obtain quality films the spraying must be done in a separate, enclosed space.
-A booth can only work in an open space if there is a very efficient dust suction nozzle at each mechanical processing location.
+In order to obtain quality films, spraying must be done in a separate, enclosed space.
+A booth can work in an open space only if there is a highly effective dust suction nozzle at each machining site.

-The absorbent wall is the easiest way to eliminate spray losses.
-Simple installations involve a metal construction, filters and a fan that absorbs the air, passes it through the filters and releases it into the atmosphere.
+The absorbing wall is the simplest way to eliminate spray losses.
+Simple installations involve a metal construction, filters and a fan that sucks in the air, passes it through the filters and releases it into the atmosphere.

-They can be of different sizes and have one, two or more spraying places.
-The power and number of fans vary according to the size of the booth.
-A booth is efficient if it manages to change the entire amount of air in the room several times in an hour.
-For example, an efficient one-spray booth, measuring 2 m long and 2.20 m high, should have a fan with a flow rate of around 7000 mc/h.
+They can have different sizes and one, two or more spray spots.
+The power and number of fans varies according to the size of the booth.
+A booth is efficient if it is able to change the entire amount of air in the room several times in an hour.
+For example, an efficient booth with one spray booth, 2 m long and 2.20 m high, should have a fan with a flow rate of around 7000 mc/h.

-Depending on the type of filter used, the absorbent walls can be dry-filtered or water-filtered.
-Absorbent wall with dry filter is a very adaptable version and can be installed in any space.
-The air-suction fan is mounted on the roof, behind or to the side of the cab.
-In front of the absorbent wall is the place where the spraying is done.
+Depending on the type of filter used, the absorber walls can be dry-filtered or water-filtered.
+Absorbent wall with dry filter is highly adaptable and can be installed in any space.
+The suction fan is mounted on the roof, behind or to the side of the cabin.
+In front of the absorbing wall is the place where the spraying takes place.

-The purified air is collected with a tube and either discharged outside or taken to other more efficient filters that can retain volatile organic compounds (carbon filters).
+The purified air is collected by means of a nozzle and discharged to the outside or ducted to other more efficient filters that can retain volatile organic compounds (carbon filters).

 spray booths